priyapatil2004/Demo/README.md

 # Demo
-It is a demo for git an github.
+It is a demo for git and github.